A comprehensive guide to salt

 - Shake salt into a glass of water a couple of times a day.

-6. What about salt intake in people with medical conditions?
+5. What about salt intake in people with medical conditions?

-In practical terms, going from 3,500 mg to 1,500 mg of sodium per day might reduce blood pressure by an average of 5 points.
-Although this modest change may be viewed as a statistically significant reduction in risk by researchers, most people would likely find it not very rewarding as a result, when such severe sodium restriction is very difficult to do and nearly impossible to sustain long term.
+In practical terms, going from 3,500 mg to 1,500 mg of sodium per day might reduce systolic blood pressure by an average of 5 points.
+Although this modest change may be viewed as a statistically significant reduction in risk by researchers, individuals may question if sustaining this level of sodium restriction is worth the effort and inconvenience.

 - Sodium restriction may have adverse effects.
-Furthermore, cutting back on salt may have a negative impact on other health markers in hypertensive adults.
+Cutting back on salt may have a negative impact on other health markers in hypertensive adults.

 How to normalize your blood pressure